aman-saurav/blog-app/README.md

 # Blog-App
-A Basic Blog App running using Node.js and Express Framework
+A Basic Blog App built using Node.js and Express Framework